stereolabs/zed-sdk/tutorials/tutorial 3 - depth sensing/README.md

   exit(-1);
 ```

 <i>Note: Default parameter for depth mode is DEPTH_MODE_PERFORMANCE.
-Therefore, in practice, in the above example, the depth mode line is not really needed...
-But it is always good to set a parameter just to be sure. </i>
+In practice, it is not necessary to set the depth mode in InitParameters. </i>

 ## Capture data

-Now that the ZED is opened, we can now capture the images and the depth.
-In a similar way than previous tutorial, we will loop until we have successfully captured 50 images.
+Now that the ZED is opened, we can capture images and depth.
+Here we loop until we have successfully captured 50 images.
-Retrieving the depth map is as simple as getting the left image:
+Retrieving the depth map is as simple as retrieving an image:
-* We create a Mat to handle the depth map.
+* We create a Mat to store the depth map.
-* We call Camera::retrieveMeasure() to get the depth map.
+* We call retrieveMeasure() to get the depth map.

 ```
 // Capture 50 images and depth, then stop